rustymagnet3000/burp_tips/README.md

 ### macOS env variable

-on `macOS`, it is simpler to proxy command line apps - such as Rust, Python, C - using an environment variable:
+on `macOS`, it is simpler to proxy command line apps - such as Homebrew, Rust, Python, C - using an environment variable:

 ```bash
 export https_proxy=127.0.0.1:8081